-Located in the heart of RV country in Indiana, Jayco continues to produce stunning and family friendly RVs, year after year.
-They consistently incorporate real wood and wood cabinetry throughout their rigs, as well as four season capabilities and reinforced roofs.
-But what types of RVs does Jayco offer?
-Let’s take a look now!
+Located in the heart of RV country in Indiana, Jayco continues to produce stunning and family-friendly RVs, year after year.
+They consistently incorporate real wooden cabinetry throughout their rigs, as well as four-season capabilities and reinforced roofs.

 The build quality of Jayco RVs has always been admired by a variety of customers and consumers.
-Many reviews mention that Jayco RVs feel solid in their construction as well as reliable depending on the season and how old the RV is.
-However, the majority of positive reviews regarding Jayco construction were posted pre-pandemic, and refer to a variety of older Jayco models.
+Many reviews mention Jayco RVs feeling solid in their construction as well as reliable depending on the season and how old the RV is.
+However, the majority of positive reviews regarding Jayco construction were posted pre-pandemic and refer to a variety of older Jayco models.

-One of the most positive things that people have to say about Jayco RVs is that the interior living area feels homey and welcoming.
-It is easy to enjoy the inside of your Jayco RV while camping, as the layouts are ideal for a variety of families and groups of people.
-Depending on the size of the RV that you purchase, you can expect everyone to be comfortable and content.
+One of the most positive things people have to say about Jayco RVs is that the interior living area feels homely and welcoming.
+It’s easy to enjoy the inside of your Jayco RV while camping, as the layouts are ideal for a variety of families and groups of people.
+Depending on the size of the RV you purchase, you can expect everyone to be comfortable and content.

 In fact, as a full-time RVer, I see a great number of other full-timers living in their Jayco RVs.
-Many of these full-timers enjoy the luxurious interior features as well as the well thought-out living areas in a number of floor plans.
-This means that you should have little to no issues enjoying your RV, whether you plan on living in it full time or not!
+Many of these full-timers enjoy the luxurious interior features as well as the well-thought-out living areas in a number of floor plans.
+This means you should have little to no issues enjoying your RV, whether you plan on living in it full-time or not!

 No matter the year in which customers purchased their Jayco RV, one negative review pops up year after year.
-The most negative comments surrounding Jayco RVs has to do with redeeming or utilizing the fantastic warranty offered by Jayco.
-Many customers mention that it takes a great deal of time and effort to have their warranty recognized and to initiate repairs.
+The most negative comments surrounding Jayco RVs have to do with redeeming or utilizing the warranty.
+Many customers mention it takes a great deal of time and effort to have their warranty recognized and to initiate repairs.
 But why might this be?

-Customers who have taken the time to get an appointment for their warrantied items complain about waiting months with their RV in the shop.
-This is an unfortunate fact of RV ownership, especially if you purchase a brand new RV with a warranty.
-While it is fantastic to have things covered by the RV manufacturer, it does not mean that these things do not take time.
+Customers who have taken the time to get an appointment for their warranted items complain about waiting months with their RV in the shop.
+This is an unfortunate fact of RV ownership, especially if you purchase a brand-new RV with a warranty.
+While it’s fantastic to have things covered by the RV manufacturer, it doesn’t mean these things don’t take time.

 Having an RV that requires repairs is like saying water is wet.
 However, this is no excuse for a shoddy product or cutting corners- which is something that some Jayco customers report.
-Jayco has a lot to offer in terms of its budget friendly RVs, but purchasing something that is less expensive may result in a less durable product overall.
+Jayco has a lot to offer in terms of its budget-friendly RVs, but purchasing something less expensive may result in a less durable product overall.

-One of the primary things that all new RV owners should consider is the way that the Covid-19 pandemic has impacted the RV industry.
+One of the primary things all new RV owners should consider is the way the COVID-19 pandemic has impacted the RV industry.
 Not only has the RV business taken off in recent years due to an inability to travel, but demand has skyrocketed beyond what any RV manufacturer could ever anticipate.
 But what does this mean for you as a consumer?

-It means that many RV manufacturers are doing everything they can to move RVs out of the door and to your home so that they can continue to meet demand.
-However, this can mean that things fall through the cracks and mistakes get made.
-The amount of product needed to satisfy consumers is something that the RV industry simply wasn’t ready for- and this includes Jayco branded RVs.
+It means many RV manufacturers are doing everything they can to move RVs out of the door and to your home so they can continue to meet demand.
+However, this can mean things fall through the cracks and mistakes get made.
+The amount of product needed to satisfy consumers is something the RV industry simply wasn’t ready for and this includes Jayco-branded RVs.

 This isn’t enough of an excuse to justify mistakes or loose ends.
-However, Jayco consistently makes a product that fits a variety of budgets and lifestyles, and they may be manufacturing quickly and inexpensively to meet these demands.
-When you think of the different price points of RVs, you may be surprised at the quality of the RVs found at the lower or more budget friendly end of the list!
+However, Jayco consistently makes a product that fits a variety of budgets and lifestyles, and they may be manufactured quickly and inexpensively to meet these demands.
+When you think of the different price points of RVs, you may be surprised at the quality of the RVs found at the lower or more budget-friendly end of the list!